 Part 2 of BS EN ISO 3506 specifies the mechanical and physical properties of certain types of nut.
 This blog post looks at where Part 2 sits in the series and at who should be using this standard.

-First published in 1998, the BS EN ISO 3506 series deals with the mechanical properties of corrosion-resistant stainless steel fasteners, and now consists of six parts.
+First published in 1998, the BS EN ISO 3506 series deals with the mechanical properties of corrosion-resistant stainless steel fasteners.

-To date the series has undergone two rounds of revisions: in 2003 and 2009.
-In 2020, we’re publishing the third editions of Parts 1 and 2 of the series.
+To date BS EN ISO 3506-2 has undergone two rounds of revisions: in 2009 and 2020.
+In 2020, we’ve published the third editions of Parts 1 and 2 of the series.
 These cover respectively: bolts, screws and studs; and nuts.

-Part 3 specifies set screws and similar fasteners not under tensile stress, and Part 4 is on tapping screws.
-Part 5 is on special fasteners for high temperature applications and also includes fasteners from nickel alloys.
+Part 3 specifies set screws and similar fasteners not under tensile stress and Part 4 is on tapping screws.
+Part 5 is currently under preparation and has yet to be published although the standard is based on special fasteners for high-temperature applications and also includes fasteners from nickel alloys.
 Part 6 is new for 2020.
-It’s being published at the same time as the revised Parts 1 and 2 and provides general rules and additional technical information on suitable stainless steels and their properties.
+It was published at the same time as the revised Parts 1 and 2 and provides general rules and additional technical information on suitable stainless steels and their properties.
+Users of the revised Part 2 will generally need to also refer to Part 6.

 About Part 2